buckaroo-it/WooCommerce/readme.txt

 2. https://www.buckaroo.nl/content/image/WooCommerce_frontend1.PNG

 == Changelog ==
+= 2.4.1 =
+Compability update with php 5.4 & below.

 = 2.4.0 =
 Update plugin to work with WooCommerce 3.0.
 This includes the following changes:
 - Fixed issue where duplicate orders were created.
 This happened when a payment method was chosen, then canceled and another was chosen to complete payment.